osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data selection configuration.md

 Complete the following steps to configure the DNP3 data selection:

-1. Using any text editor, create a file that contains a DNP3 data selection in the JSON format.
+1. Use a text editor to create a file that contains a DNP3 data selection in the JSON format.
-    - For content structure, see [DNP3 data selection examples](#dnp3-data-selection-examples).
+    - For content structure, see the [DNP3 data selection example](#dnp3-data-selection-example).
     - For a table of all available parameters, see [DNP3 data selection parameters](#dnp3-data-selection-parameters).
 1. Save the file.
 For example, `DataSelection.config.json`.
 1. Use any of the configuration tools capable of making HTTP requests to run either a `POST` or `PUT` command to their appropriate endpoint:

-**Note:** The following examples use DNP3-1 as the adapter component name.
+**Note:** The following examples uses DNP3-1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).

 `5590` is the default port number.
 If you selected a different port number, replace it with that value.